Artur Pinga

-Artur de Sousa, known by his nickname Pinga (July 30, 1909 – July 12, 1963) was a Portuguese footballer and later coach who made his name at FC Porto, where he served until his death in 1963.
+Artur de Sousa, known by his nickname Pinga (30 July 1909 – 12 July 1963) was a Portuguese footballer and later coach who made his name at FC Porto, where he served until his death in 1963.

-Playing career
+Club career

 Pinga played as forward or inside left and achieved nationwide fame at CS Marítimo.
-In 1930 he earned his first call-up to the national team, and in the same year joined FC Porto, and became the key player of the victories in the Campeonato de Portugal (the predecessor to the Cup of Portugal), in 1931/32 and 1936/37.
-He was still a playing for Porto when the forerunner of the current Primeira Liga was established, where he was champion in the first two years of the competition, in 1938/39 and 1939/40.
+In 1930 he earned his first call-up to the national team, and in the same year joined FC Porto, and became the key player of the victories in the Campeonato de Portugal (the predecessor to the Cup of Portugal), in 1931–32 and 1936–37.
+He was still a playing for Porto when the forerunner of the current Primeira Liga was established, where he was champion in the first two years of the competition, in 1938–39 and 1939–40.

 He retired in 1946 after a meniscus surgery, when such operations still carried many risks.
 During his career he was considered the best national player ever, scoring 394 goals in 400 games.
 He only played for two clubs, Marítimo and FC Porto.